Josemvasquez/Ocassiaceo/replit.md

     - Fixed "Find & Reserve" button to direct to correct geographic area on OpenTable
     - Enhanced URL parameters to include latitude/longitude for location-specific search results
     - Restaurant reservations now open to the exact user location instead of default areas
+  - **Global Header Navigation** (July 03, 2025): Universal header component for seamless navigation
+    - Added persistent header component to all authenticated pages for consistent navigation
+    - Clickable RemindMe logo for easy return to home page from any location
+    - Unified navigation menu accessible from every page in the application
+    - Removed duplicate header components from individual pages to avoid conflicts

 - **Phone Contacts Integration** (July 02, 2025): Added native phone contacts access for easy contact management
   - New ContactsImport component with browser Contacts API integration